biurad/php-clite/README.md

 </div>

 The Console tool allows you to create command-line commands.
-Your console commands can be used for any recurring task, such as cronjobs, imports, or other batch jobs.
+Your console commands can be used for any recurring task, stub generator, phar compile, such as cronjobs, imports, or other batch jobs.

 # Installation